RuyiLi/jyasic/README.md

 ## powerups

-(note that some of these names are not original and are taken from other games or anime)
+(note that some of these names are not original and are taken from other games or anime or homestuck)

+**keep in mind that abilities cancel each other out.**

 light blue/green/teal - pentabeam: shoots five bullets instead of one.